Saturday, June 27th, 2026

 Here are the commodity markets which illustrate the changing bigger picture for them:

-UP Trending Futures Markets: N/A
+UP Trending Futures Markets: Natural Gas and Japanese Yen

 ALL COMMENTARY IS CONSIDERED OPINION & VIEWS FROM THE AUTHOR AND NOT A SOLICITATION OF ANY SECURITIES.
 THE RISK OF LOSS IN TRADING COMMODITY INTERESTS CAN BE SUBSTANTIAL.
 YOU SHOULD THEREFORE CONSIDER WHETHER SUCH TRADING IS SUITABLE FOR YOU IN LIGHT OF YOUR FINANCIAL CONDITION.